How to do Web Scraping with Puppeteer and NodeJS

 // }

 Take into account that we aren't adding exception control or any defensive measure for brevity.
-In the case above, if the key does not exist, it would return null
+In the case above, if the key does not exist, it would return null.
+But some other issues might fail and crush your scraper.

-Submit a form with Puppeteer
+Submit a Form With Puppeteer

-Following our example, we will fill in the search form and submit it.
+We'll fill in the search form and submit it.
 For that, we need to click a button and type text.
 Our entry point will be the same.
 Then, the search form will take us to a different page.

-According to the click's documentation, we should click and wait for navigation using Promise.all
+According to the click's documentation, we should click and wait for navigation using Promise.all.
+It didn't work in our case, so we opted for the alternative way.

 Don't worry about the long CSS selector.
 There are several buttons, and we have to be specific.
-Besides, YouTube uses custom HTML elements such as ytd-button-renderer
+Besides, YouTube uses custom HTML elements such as ytd-button-renderer.

 const cookieConsentSelector = 'tp-yt-paper-dialog .eom-button-row:first-child ytd-button-renderer:first-child';